 - you are on the premises and can intervene in the supply, if necessary

-- you are in a position to exercise your professional skill and judgement as a clinician121
+- you are in a position to exercise your professional skill and judgement as a clinician142

-- arrangements are made for the patient to receive aftercare in so far as, and for so long as, may be reasonable,122 and
+- arrangements are made for the patient to receive aftercare in so far as, and for so long as, may be reasonable143

-- ensure that the audit trail is sufficient so that any errors that occur are drawn to your attention as the supervising optometrist.
+- the audit trail is sufficient so that any errors that occur are drawn to your attention as the supervising optometrist.

-- Anyone supplying lenses under your supervision should:
+- Anyone supplying contact lenses under your supervision should:

-- check that the lenses are for the correct person
+- check that the contact lenses are for the correct person

-- check that the specification is current and that the patient is not supplied with lenses that will take them past the expiry date of their specification
+- check that the specification is current and that the patient’s supply of contact lenses will not take them past the expiry date of their specification

-- ensure the patient knows which lens is for which eye
+- ensure the patient knows which contact lens is for which eye

 - reinforce the need for regular contact lens check-ups

-- for zero powered lenses, ensure that the patient is fitted with lenses if the patient has no specification for the zero powered lenses.
+- for zero powered contact lenses, ensure that the patient is fitted with contact lenses if they have no specification for the zero powered contact lenses.